Movatterモバイル変換

 Early life and education

-Stoppard left school at 17 and began work as a journalist for theWestern Daily Press in Bristol, without attending university.[15]
-Years later, he came to regret the decision to forgo a university education, but at the time, he loved his work as a journalist and was passionate about his career.[15]
+Stoppard left school at 17 and began work as a journalist for theWestern Daily Press in Bristol.[14]
+Years later, he came to regret the decision to forgo a university education, but at the time, he loved his work as a journalist and was passionate about his career.[14]
 He worked at the paper from 1954 until 1958, when theBristol Evening World offered Stoppard the position of feature writer, humour columnist, and secondary drama critic, which took him into the world of theatre.
-At theBristol Old Vic, at the time a well-regarded regionalrepertory company, Stoppard formed friendships with directorJohn Boorman and actorPeter O'Toole early in their careers.
+At theBristol Old Vic, a well-regarded regionalrepertory company, Stoppard formed friendships with directorJohn Boorman and actorPeter O'Toole early in their careers.
 In Bristol, he became known more for his strained attempts at humour and unstylish clothes than for his writing.[2]

 Career